rikes/datagrowth/about/index.md

 ## What are you going to find on this blog
 Short answer: everything.
 A bit longer answer: I'm a very keen learner.
 I study lots of different topics at different times.
-When I find something interesting I'm lkely to share it on this blog.
+When I find something interesting I'm likely to share it on this blog.
 Stay tuned for more information!

 -Mateusz Sadowski